Global Intelligence Forum

-The Global Intelligence Forum is an annual conference dedicated to exploring best practices in intelligence analysis.
-The conference takes place in Dungarvan, Ireland, the sister city of Erie, Pennsylvania, home of Mercyhurst College, the Mercyhurst College Institute for Intelligence Studies, and the Center for Intelligence Research Analysis and Training (CIRAT).
+The Global Intelligence Forum was a bi-annual conference dedicated to exploring the best practices in intelligence analysis.
+The conference took place in Dungarvan, Ireland, the sister city of Erie, Pennsylvania, home of Mercyhurst College, the Mercyhurst College Institute for Intelligence Studies, and the Center for Intelligence Research Analysis and Training (CIRAT).

 Background

 Mercyhurst University faculty created the conference to explore best practices in intelligence analysis.
 The founders feel that intelligence as a field of study is best explored through a holistic and global purview.
 Therefore, gathering intelligence professionals from around the world in a variety of disciplines to speak on their experiences and methods can provide insight into how best to perform quality intelligence analysis.

 Future conferences will continue to focus on analytic best practices but will expand to explore intelligence as an enterprise essential to organizational leadership and learning.

-2010 Conference
+2010 conference

 Speakers

 The speakers at the 2010 conference included members of the Mercyhurst College faculty, Irish and British government officials, and executives from private intelligence firms.
 The keynote speaker was former governor of Pennsylvania and first Secretary of Homeland Security Tom Ridge.